PhoenixTales/phoenix-docs/story/factions/guilds/demonhunters.md

 ### DHTH

-* In the last stage he will be able to elongate his crawler plate protection at around the legs or rather: Attach an additional set of plates.
+* In the last stage he will be able to elongate his crawler plate protection around the legs or rather: Attach an additional set of plates.
 * He may replace his gloves by some made with a more sturdy leather from some strong demonic creature.
 * Same with his boots and the mask
 * There may be some additional longer scarf variation that covers parts of the back of the character and hangs down below the hips similar to a cape, giving him a more intimidating appearance.
-* In the context of the story he will additionally have to upgrade his helmet by a gas filtering function with a primitive leather tube running towards a filter attached somewhere at the body, wherein there are some magical herbs soaked into a magical protective liquid made by the KDW in order to not breath in the toxic air.
+* In the context of the story he will additionally have to upgrade his helmet/mask by a gas filtering function with a primitive leather tube running towards a filter attached somewhere at the body, wherein there are some magical herbs soaked into a magical protective liquid made by the KDW in order to not breath in the toxic air.
+* There should also be a variety of different demonic scales used from member to member, so that there will be a difference in colour and shades (alongside the same variation among the monsters); e.g. different shades of blue and green.